Numbers, Decimals, Fractions and Percentages

 Topic Overview

-The Gateway Qualifications Level 1 Diploma in Building and Construction introduces you to the fundamental skills and knowledge needed to start a career in the construction industry.
-This qualification covers essential topics such as health and safety, basic building techniques, and understanding construction drawings.
-It is designed to give you a solid foundation before progressing to more advanced study or an apprenticeship.
+The Gateway Qualifications Entry Level Certificate in Building and Construction (Entry 3) introduces you to the fundamental skills and knowledge needed for a career in the construction industry.
+This qualification covers essential topics such as health and safety, basic construction techniques, and the use of tools and materials.
+It is designed to build your confidence and practical abilities, preparing you for further study or entry-level roles in construction.

 Key Concepts